fan-ziqi/isaaclab_envs/README.md

 ### License

-This code belongs to Robotic Systems Lab, ETH Zurich.
+This code belongs to the Robotic Systems Lab, ETH Zurich.
 All right reserved

 **Authors: [Pascal Roth](https://github.com/pascal-roth)<br />
 Maintainer: Pascal Roth, rothpa@ethz.ch**

-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.
+This repository contains research code, except that it changes often, and any fitness for a particular purpose is disclaimed.